2024 XC60 B5 AWD Polestar Optimised

 As a comparison, I would say that in low to medium speed situations, this XC60 feels quicker than my Macan Mk1 S Diesel.
 Thinking back to my 2020 Porsche Lockdown Laps experience with the Mk2 Macan 2.0T, I would say this Volvo is genuinely faster.
 The mild hybrid system in the B5 seems to be useful at eliminating low speed turbo lag, instead of being a fuel saving device, especially when one has the Polestar tune.

-Interestingly, this XC60 is made in China, but developed/designed in Sweden.
-With the claim that there is no difference in component materials between the China and Sweden factories.
+Interestingly, this XC60 is made in China, but developed/designed in Sweden, with the claim that there is no difference in component materials between the China and Sweden factories.
 From what I can see and feel in the car, I do not disagree.

 The infotainment situation on the 2022+ cars is a mixed bag and needs further unpacking....

-Volvo deciced to let Google run with the dev and software maintenance of its infotainment systems since 2022.
+Volvo decided to let Google run with the dev and software maintenance of its infotainment systems since 2022.
 The main benefit is that Google will ensure that the latest updates are provided and Volvo can instead focus on car things and not infotainment things.

 For context, I am a multiple Android user and I love digging into my device settings and tweaking my data, battery, storage, utility functions, etc for all my apps and ensure that my device works the way that I want it to.
 I do not own an Apple device and I prefer a hands on approach to deep diving into tech that I use.